A robust and adaptive MPC formulation for Gaussian process models: Robust Adaptive GP-MPC

 The main difference compared to~\eqref{eq:RMPC_optimization_problem} is the use of the estimate~$\bg$~\eqref{eq:bar_g_as_weighted_sum} and the uncertainty bound~$w$~\eqref{eq:def_w_tilde_RAMPC} in the respective constraints~\eqref{subeq:RAMPC_formulation_constraint_2_bis} and \eqref{subeq:RAMPC_formulation_constraint_2_w}, which both depend on multiple GP models and the additional decision variables~$\{\lambda_{\cdot|t,i}\}_{i\in\I_k}$.
 Analogous to the nominal input $v$, the decision variables $\lambda$ are piece-wise constant.

 Algorithms~\ref{alg:offline_design_RMPC} and~\ref{alg:online_design_RAMPC} describe the offline and online computations of the \RAMPC{} scheme.
 In contrast to the \RMPC{} scheme, Algorithm~\ref{alg:online_design_RAMPC} includes multiple GPs, conditioned on data gathered online.
 Algorithm~\ref{alg:GP_selection} shows how the selection of GP models, expressed by the set~$\I_k$, is performed.
-This selection mechanism reduces the number of GPs and thus, the computational demand, while preserving the closed-loop guarantees.
+This selection mechanism reduces the number of GPs and thus the computational demand that arises in practice when storing and evaluating multiple GPs, while preserving the closed-loop guarantees.
+More recent GPs contain more data points and are thus typically helpful in improving performance.